Navigating a Maze with Almost No Memory

 Reingold, O. (2008).
 Undirected connectivity in log-space.
 Journal of the ACM (JACM), 55(4), 1-24.

-The algorithm proceeds through an iterative cycle: it applies a powering step to reduce the graph's diameter and then uses the zig-zag product to restore the degree of the vertices to a constant.
-This specific sequence ensures that the spectral gap grows at each step while the memory required to track the current position remains .
-This engineering choice proved that global connectivity can be verified through a purely local walk on a transformed version of the original data.
+The algorithmic mechanism for this transformation utilizes the zig-zag product, a graph-theoretic operation that combines a large graph with a small expander.
+The process follows an iterative cycle: a powering step is applied to reduce the graph's diameter, followed by a zig-zag product to restore the degree of the vertices to a constant value.
+This specific sequence ensures that the graph’s expansion properties improve at each step while the space required to store the current position and traversal history remains logarithmic.
+This methodological choice proved that global connectivity can be established through a series of coordinated local refinements, treating the graph as a topological object that can be "smoothed" into a highly connected state.

 Dive Deeper